marcduiker/azure-functions-university/lessons/durablefunctions/chaining-ts.md

 # Azure Durable Functions - Introduction & Chaining (TypeScript)

+Watch the recording of this lesson [on YouTube 🎥](https://youtu.be/gE130BITP9g).

 ## Goal 🎯

 The goal of this lesson is to give you an introduction into Azure Durable Functions including a first Durable Function that chains two functions calls.
 In addition we will take a look into some features of Durable Functions that help you write resilient workflows.